initia-labs/vip-scoring-tutorial/README.md

 This limits the deployer address that can call `vip_score` contract.
 This is to prevent unauthorized access to the contract.

-> ❗Note❗ Same deployer can't be added more than oncet/sources/score_helper.move)
+> ❗Note❗ Same deployer can't be added more than once.

 ```rust